MMTObservatory/pytelpoint/docs/index.rst

 Documentation
 =============

-This is the documentation for pytpoint.
+This is the documentation for pypoint.

 .. toctree::
   :maxdepth: 2

-  tpoint/index.rst
+  pypoint/index.rst

 .. note:: The layout of this directory is simply a suggestion.
 To follow
-          traditional practice, do *not* edit this page, but instead place all documentation for the package inside ``tpoint/``.
+          traditional practice, do *not* edit this page, but instead place all documentation for the package inside ``pypoint/``.
           You can follow this practice or choose your own layout.